-Summer, warmth, long light evenings, fragrant air, the beach, the first fresh produce from the veggie garden and flowers everywhere - I looove this time of year.
+SUN, warmth, long light evenings, fragrant air, trips to the beach, fresh salad, peas and strawberries from the veggie garden and FLOWERS and buzzing insects everywhere - I looove this time of year!
 It pulls at all my heart strings and I just have to be outside as much as possible.
 And the sun I love too but with my fair skin I have to be careful yet I don't use sunscreen!
 Not conventional sun screen anyway and I haven't used them for years - nor on my kids.

 Instead I use some effective natural alternatives that I will write about further down but first let me tell you a bit about the controversial chemicals in conventional sunscreens and why you should avoid them.
 Some of the chemicals commonly found in conventional sunscreens are:

 My major concern with these chemicals (apart from the obvious difficulty in pronouncing them!) is their potential to disrupt our fine hormonal balance - especially in children - and recent research is pointing towards that some of these chemicals commonly used in sunscreens may be endocrine disruptors and may interfere with thyroid functioning and other hormonal processes in the body.
 Our skin is our biggest organ and anything applied to it will be absorbed into the bloodstream.
 So I prefer to play it safe, trust my gut feeling and stay well clear of deliberately applying to my skin and that of my kids any chemical cocktails that are potentially more damaging than what they are meant to protect from.

 And because I know that there are other far safer and more natural options to protect the skin from the sun, while at the same time nourish and promote the overall health of the skin.
 A win - win situation, really!

 However, firstly it is important to remember that the Sun is a great healer for Mind, Body and Soul.
 We all need sunlight on our skin in order to stay healthy and strong.